zspri/overwatch.py/README.md

 A Python wrapper for https://overwatch-api.net

+> This project is deprecated and should no longer be used, as the [Overwatch API](https://github.com/jamesmcfadden/overwatch-api) is no longer being maintained.

 > NOTE: Overwatch.py is in early-Alpha and all features may not work as intended.

 ## How to Install